Slimobedsama/alx-system_engineering-devops/0x00-shell_basics/README.md

-Printing of the absolute path name of the current working directory List the content of the working directory
+#Printing of the absolute path name of the current working directory
+#List the content of the working directory
+#Change to user home directory